TimothyDexter/FiveM-CustomTattoos/README.md

 # FiveM-CustomTattoos

-1. Re-size image to be used so that the dimensions are powers of 2 (e.g. 512x512, 256x1024, etc.)
+1. Re-size a the .png image to be used so that the dimensions are powers of 2 (e.g. 512x512, 256x1024, etc.)
 Note: This isn't a requirement but it will take advantage of mipmaps which improve image quality when applied to the characters.
 2. Rename the image to the overlay name you'll use, e.g. blazingtattoo_60.png
 Note: Anything proceeding the underscore must be the same as the tattoo collection name.